Bonfire-GTK/newpirates/README.md

+# Using Torrent for Beginners

-# Before we start
+## Before we start
 This guide is extremely simplified and short as possible.
-Rather than adding new content, I will try to trim unnecessary parts.

 CTRL+Left Click to open link in a new tab.(Marked blue.)

 ## A few downloads: